An ACT Government Website

 Long-term care (over 2 years)

-• cannot go back to their birth family
+• they cannot go back to their birth family

 • the ACT Childrens Court has made a Care and Protection Order until they turn 18 years old.